william-vw/pqn/README.md

 Note that you can try out any other XES event log as well.

+(Note - the online editor is currently rather slow due to the web platform and reasoner version utilized.
+See instructions below on how to run queries a lot faster on your local machine.)

 ## Performance Tests

 The [logs](logs) folder contains subsets (25%, 50%, 100%) of the sepsis event log [1].